GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 This organizational structure is relevant to ensure the successful execution of the compilation process.

 The following illustrates the files structure.
-If you run `ls` and `ls -l build_utils/` commands in your working directory, you should see something like this:
+If you run `ls` and `ls -l build_utils/` on your working directory, you should observe an output similar to the following:

 ```
 [suid@sh04-ln04 login /home/groups/pi_suid/suid]$ ls